Designed by Shifu Tanks for fish keepers

 Yes, fully supports both freshwater and marine systems.

-Can I use this for my turtle tank?
+Can I use this for turtle tanks or ponds?

 What is the ideal aquarium filter flow rate?